Giantpizzahead/judgelite/.github/README.md

 * **problem_id** - The ID of the problem that you're submitting a solution for.
 * **type** - The language that your code is written in.
 Should be one of "java", "cpp", or "python".
 * **code** - The file containing the submission's source code.
 Note that this is an actual *file*, not just a string representing the source code.
+* **username** - The username of the person who is submitting the code.
+If you don't need usernames, just set this to something like "guest".
+* **secret_key** - The secret key that is set using JudgeLite's SECRET_KEY environment variable.
+This makes sure that only servers you control can actually submit code.

 The returned status code will be 200 if the submission was successful, and 400 if the submission failed.
 The returned repsonse will be JSON.
 It will have exactly two of the following entries: